tylerthomasallen/docs/src/pages/dashboard/integrate.md

             | utm_content | Tags
             | utm_term | Keywords (not visible on Dashboard)

-- ### Enable Facebook App Invites
-    - Go to [Link Settings](https://dashboard.branch.io/link-settings) on the Branch Dashboard
-    - Add your Facebook credentials to allow us to link your Facebook dashboard to the Branch dashboard
-    - This configuration allows us to send and receive attribution data from Facebook

 - ### Change link domain
     - Go to [Link Settings](https://dashboard.branch.io/link-settings) on the Branch Dashboard